FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ## Allowed Values

-Unit names are all listed with the appropriate capitalization.
-The numeric prefix unit is optional, and if present, the numeric prefix unit MUST be used in conjunction with a unit.
-For example, "KiB" is allowed, but "Ki" is not allowed.
+Unit names are listed in this section with the appropriate capitalization.
 If the unit is not listed in the table, it is to be used over a functional equivalent with similar meaning or incompatible capitalization.
-An example of unit now allowed is a unit such as "calls" or "number" to signify the number of times an event occurred in this case, the unit "count" MUST be used to maintain compatibility with this specification.

 The following tables list the valid singular units for 3 dimensions of measurement: time, data, and count.